 Is February a good time to visit Chicago?

-February is a great time to visit Chicago if you want to avoid the winter holiday crowds and the madness of St. Patrick’s day.
+February is a great time to visit Chicago if you want to avoid the winter holiday crowds and the madness of St. Patrick’s Day.
 Sandwiched in between is February, a colder but less crowded time of year.
 Visiting Chicago in the winter means that you can find great cheaper flights and hotel deals in February.
-With less visitors in February it’s a great time to snag a hot restaurant reservation or visit one of Chicago’s top attractions like the 360 Chicago observation deck or Shedd Aquarium without a wait.
+With less visitors in February, it’s a great time to snag a hot restaurant reservation or visit one of Chicago’s top attractions like the Field Museum, 360 Chicago Observation Deck, or the Art Institute, without a wait.

 How cold is Chicago in February?